Grigor Dimitrov: 2021: Australian Open quarterfinal, Indian Wells semifinal

-In late September, Dimitrov recorded his first win over Marton Fucsovics in three ATP Head2Head meetings at the 2021 San Diego Open to reach the second round.
-He then won in the second round defeating ATP debutant and lucky loser August Holmgren (tennis), after Felix Auger-Aliassime withdrawal, in straight sets 6–1, 6–1 in a 56 minutes match to reach his fifth quarterfinal of the season.
+In late September, Dimitrov recorded his first win over Márton Fucsovics in three ATP head-to-head meetings at the 2021 San Diego Open to reach the second round.
+He then won in the second round defeating ATP Tour debutant and lucky loser August Holmgren (tennis), after Félix Auger-Aliassime withdrawal, in straight sets 6–1, 6–1 in a 56 minutes match to reach his fifth quarterfinal of the season.
 He reached his first semifinal of the year defeating Aslan Karatsev in three sets and taking his revenge for his earlier in the year loss at the AO.
-In the semifinals he lost to eventual champion Casper Ruud.
+In the semifinals, he lost to eventual champion Casper Ruud.

-At the 2021 BNP Paribas Open in Indian Wells, Dimitrov reached the round of 16 for the first time in his career defeating en route qualifier Daniel Altmaier and then world No. 20 and 16th seed Reilly Opelka in straight sets with no breaks, taking his revenge for his earlier in the year loss to the American at the Canadian Open.
-In the fourth round, Dimitrov defeated World No. 2 and top seed Daniil Medvedev 4–6, 6–4, 6–3 to reach the quarterfinals.
-He came back from a set and a double-break down at 4–6, 1–4 to eliminate the reigning US Open champion and earn his first win over a Top 2 opponent since 2016.
-In the quarterfinals he defeated 8th seed Hubert Hurkacz rallying again from a set down to reach the semifinals for the first time in his career at this Masters.
+At Indian Wells, Dimitrov reached the round of 16 for the first time in his career, defeating en route qualifier Daniel Altmaier and then-world No. 20 and 16th seed Reilly Opelka in straight sets with no breaks, taking his revenge for his earlier in the year loss to the American at the Canadian Open.
+In the fourth round, Dimitrov defeated world No. 2 and top seed Daniil Medvedev 4–6, 6–4, 6–3 to reach the quarterfinals.
+He came back from a set and a double-break down at 4–6, 1–4 to eliminate the reigning US Open champion and earn his first win over a top 2 opponent since 2016.
+In the quarterfinals, he defeated eighth seed Hubert Hurkacz rallying again from a set down to reach the semifinals for the first time in his career at this Masters.
 He then lost to Cameron Norrie in the semi-finals.

-At the 2021 Rolex Paris Masters, he defeated wildcard Richard Gasquet and 2018 champion Karen Khachanov in the second round, with the last set being 6–0.
+At the Paris Masters, he defeated wildcard Richard Gasquet and 2018 champion Karen Khachanov in the second round, with the last set being 6–0.
 He lost to fourth seed Alexander Zverev in the round of 16.